jonmason/meta-arm/meta-arm-autonomy/documentation/xenguest-network.md

   contains the dom0 physical interface giving the guest direct access to the external network.
-  The **nat** type will setup a private network between dom0 and domU, setup the appropriate routing table, configure and run the dhcpd on dom0 to serve the domU and apply the iptables rules to allow the guest to acess the external network.
-The dhcpd configuration for the guest can be customised by replacing the "meta-arm-autonomy/recipes-extended/xenguest/files/dhcpd-params.cfg" file in a xenguest-network.bbappend.
-The dhcpd-params.cfg file is installed in the xenguest image and copied to "/etc/xenguest/guests/${guestname}/files/dhcpd-params.cfg" when the guest image is created.
+  The **nat** type will setup a private network between dom0 and domU, setup the appropriate routing table, configure and run the kea dhcp4 server on dom0 to serve the domU and apply the iptables rules to allow the guest to acess the external network.
+The kea dhcp4 server configuration for the guest can be customised by replacing the "meta-arm-autonomy/recipes-extended/xenguest/files/kea-subnet4.json" file in a xenguest-network.bbappend.
+The kea-subnet4.json file is installed in the xenguest image and copied to "/etc/xenguest/guests/${guestname}/files/kea-subnet4.json" when the guest image is created.
 It will be consumed by the "/etc/xen/scripts/vif-post.d/00-vif-xenguest.hook" script which is called by "/etc/xen/scripts/vif-nat" script when starting/stopping the xenguest.
+  After guest start, "/etc/xenguest/init.post/xenguest-network-init-post.sh" script is called to reload kea dhcp4 server with updated configuration, after virtual network interface is ready.
   In the guest project, the NAT port forward can be customised by changing the XENGUEST_IMAGE_HOST_PORT (default: "1000 + ${domid}") and XENGUEST_IMAGE_GUEST_PORT (default: "22") variables in local.conf or